juhasev/sample-ninja-help/integrations-research-defender.md

 > There is no need to configure the maximum fraud score.
 It is automatically set to 30, the optimal setting for all panels.

 > **Research Defender** will not work if you use the application API to register new panelists.
-However, you may still use **Research Defender** to project your projects.
+However, you may still use it with your projects.

 ### Cost and service credits